Steele Regrets Publication Of Trump-Russia Dossier - UrduPoint

 Some of its findings were used by special counsel Robert Mueller to conduct a two-year investigation that found evidence of Russian interference but no collusion with Trump's team.

-But large portions of it remain unverified, or have subsequently been proven wrong.
+But large portions of the dossier have either never been verified or have been proven wrong.

 Gubarev on Tuesday denied claims in the dossier that Russia's security services used his Cyprus-registered internet provider Webzilla to hack into the campaign of Trump's rival Hillary Clinton.